-Page Reference S Description Basel III Report Form 10-Q for September 30, 2017 Table 6 - General Disclosure For Counterparty Credit Risk-Related Exposures
+Table 6 - General Disclosure For Counterparty Credit Risk-Related Exposures

-The general qualitative disclosure requirement with respect to OTC derivatives, eligible margin loans, and repo-style transactions, including: (1) Discussion of methodology used to assign economic capital and credit limits for counterparty credit exposures; (2) Discussion of policies for securing collateral, valuing and managing collateral, and establishing credit reserves; (3) Discussion of the primary types of collateral taken; (4) Discussion of the impact of the amount of collateral the savings and loan holding company would have to provide given a deterioration in the savings and loan holding company's own creditworthiness.
-N/A: The Company has no OTC derivatives, eligible margin loans, or repo- style transaction exposures -- --- -- -- -- -- b Gross positive fair value of contracts, collateral held (including type, for example, cash, government securities), and net unsecured credit exposure.
+Gross positive fair value of contracts, collateral held (including type, for example, cash, government securities), and net unsecured credit exposure.
 A savings and loan holding company also must disclose the notional value of credit derivative hedges purchased for counterparty credit risk protection and the distribution of current credit exposure by exposure type.
-N/A С Notional amount of purchased and sold credit derivatives, segregated between use for the savings and loan holding company's own credit portfolio and for its intermediation activities, including the distribution of the credit derivative products used, categorized further by protection bought and sold within each product group.
-N/A а The general qualitative disclosure requirement with respect to credit risk mitigation, including: (1) Policies and processes for collateral valuation and management; (2) A description of the main types of collateral taken by the savings and loan holding company; (3) The main types of guarantors/credit derivative counterparties and their creditworthiness; and their creditworthiness; and (4) Information about (market or credit) risk concentrations with respect 14 to credit risk mitigation.
+N/A Notional amount of purchased and sold credit derivatives, segregated between use for the savings and loan holding company's own credit portfolio and for its intermediation activities, including the distribution of the credit derivative products used, categorized further by protection bought and sold within each product group.
+N/A а The general qualitative disclosure requirement with respect to credit risk mitigation, including: (1) Policies and processes for collateral valuation and management; (2) A description of the main types of collateral taken by the savings and loan holding company; (3) The main types of guarantors/credit derivative counterparties and their creditworthiness; and (4) Information about (market or credit) risk concentrations with respect to credit risk mitigation.
 14